 To prepare for this lesson:

-- The teacher should familiarize themselves with the TES teach website for blendspaces.
+- The teacher should familiarize themselves with the Blendspace website.

 - The teacher can easily sign up for a free class account and have all students sign up with a class code (same as a Google Classroom account, NearPod, etc.).

-- The teacher decides on the topic area, goal, & objective for the blendspaces.
+- The teacher decides on the topic area, goal, & objective for the Blendspace.